MartinPetrakiev/crypto-app/README.md

 # Description
-Application for Cryptocurrency build with Create React App Includes State Management, Redux Toolkit, UI Creation using Ant Design, creating charts using Chart.js, and fetching data from multiple sources using RapidAPI
+Application for Cryptocurrency bootstrapped with Create React App Includes State Management, Redux Toolkit, UI Creation using Ant Design, creating charts using Chart.js, and fetching data from multiple sources using RapidAPI

 ## Demo link